6 Best Android Emulators for Apple’s M Series Chips in 2024

 Above are some great Android emulators to simulate the Android environment on the new M1 Macbooks.
 All of them are compatible with the M1 chip.
 As we progress, more emulators will be compatible with the M1 chip, and I will update the list accordingly.

-I hope that you find the emulator which works best for you.
+I hope that you find the emulator that works best for you.
 Make sure to list things you need from your Android emulator.
 Then select the best one for yourself.

 In case of any difficulty, feel free to reach out to us anytime.